These pads and guards are for moderate to somewhat heavier incontinence. Many ca...

 Absorbent washable, reusable underwear eliminates the need for disposable diaper...

+Looking for the best women’s incontinence supplies for you?
+You’re not alone.
 Over 75 percent of the 25+ million people with incontinence issues are women.
 By some accounts, one in four women over 18 experiences episodes of urine leakage at some point in their lives.
 One of the reasons bladder incontinence is up to five times more likely in women than in men is because of the physical changes that occur during pregnancy, childbirth and menopause.

 The most common type of female incontinence is stress urinary incontinence or SUI.
 This occurs when the bladder unexpectedly leaks due to pressure from physical exertion such as heavy lifting, exercising and even coughing, sneezing or laughing.
 Any of these can potentially cause a loss of control that leads to urinary incontinence.
 SUI stems from weakened pelvic floor muscles.
 Amounts of leakage tend to be small, but can be more significant.
 Another type is urge incontinence (also called an overactive bladder), which is accompanied by symptoms of urgency and frequency that make it hard to get to the bathroom in time.